20 SQL Coding Interview Questions

-So as a fresher or experienced candidate if you are planning for an upcoming SQL interview, you need to make sure that you are prepared well for all sorts of conceptual, theoretical, and coding SQL questions.
-This article consists of 20 real-time scenario-based SQL coding interview questions that will help you to test your SQL skills and boost your confidence.
+SQL stands for Structured Query Language.
+It’s a programming language to interact/query and manage RDBMS (Relational Database Management Systems).
+SQL skills are highly preferred and required as it’s used by many organizations in many software applications.
+So, as a fresher or experienced candidate, if you are planning for an upcoming SQL interview, you must ensure that you are prepared well for all sorts of conceptual, theoretical, coding, and SQL interview questions.
+This article consists of 80 real-time scenario-based SQL coding interview questions to help you test your SQL skills and boost your confidence.

-NOTE – All the SQL queries used here are compatible with Oracle database versions like 11g, 12c, 18c, etc.
+NOTE: All the SQL queries used here are compatible with Oracle database versions like 11g, 12c, 18c, etc.

 This article was published as a part of the Data Science Blogathon.